What does communication have to do with book clubs?

 First - Follow up letter the day after the meeting reminding everyone of the book you've chosen.

-I suggest text/email for this piece of communication because you want it to get to your members quickly so they can get the book and start reading.
+This is best sent via text, but if not text than email.
+You want it to get to your members quickly so they can get the book and start reading.

 Second - Invitation about 3-5 days BEFORE your next meeting reminding members of all relevant information (where you live, what time, what to bring) and any special instructions you might have for them.